Ariel022019/Timex-Sinclair-2068-Cartridge-ARASYSTEM-V4-V5/Softwares/README.md

 You will see that in all projects, I am using the emulator FUSE for get Snap Shot files, and then I am using the "SnapToTap R2.3 (PC/Windows), by Arda Erdikmen" for to convert from Snap Shot files to TAP format  from this URL: [World Of Spectrum Utilities](https://worldofspectrum.net/utilities/)

-The binary file can be created to start or boot in mode LORS [Cartridge Loader Maker:](https://www.retrocomputacion.com/forum/hardware_s/108010/eproms-para-las-plaquetas-timex-sinclair-2068-command-cartridge-v2/&p=7), or in mode AROS  [Cartridge Maker AROS V2:](https://www.retrocomputacion.com/forum/hardware_s/108010/eproms-para-las-plaquetas-timex-sinclair-2068-command-cartridge-v2/&p=8)
+The binary file can be created to start or boot in LORS mode [Cartridge Loader Maker:](https://www.retrocomputacion.com/forum/hardware_s/108010/eproms-para-las-plaquetas-timex-sinclair-2068-command-cartridge-v2/&p=7), or in AROS mode  [Cartridge Maker AROS V2:](https://www.retrocomputacion.com/forum/hardware_s/108010/eproms-para-las-plaquetas-timex-sinclair-2068-command-cartridge-v2/&p=8)
-Both web pages ( are in Spanish) explain as to do it.
+Both web pages (they are in Spanish) explain how to do it.

 ## 🔹 Start in Mode LROS EEPROM 28C256 or EPROM 27C256.